On topological graphs with at most four crossings per edge: Proof of Theorem

-Suppose that the wedge of $t_3$ contains no $0$-quadrilaterals.
-Then by Proposition~\ref{prop:3-non-consecutive} $f$ does not contribute charge through neither $e_2$ nor $e_4$ in Step~3.
+Then by Proposition~\ref{prop:e_1-e_2} $f$ does not contribute charge through neither $e_2$ nor $e_4$ in Step~3.
 Therefore, $f$ must contribute $1/6$ units of charge through $e_2$ in Step~5.
-If the wedge of $t_2$ contains no $0$-quadrilaterals, then $f_2$ is incident to at least two original vertices ($A_3=B_1$ and $A_4=B_2$).
-However, since $f_2$ is also a neighbor of $t_3$, it must be a $1$-triangle.
-Therefore, the wedge of $t_2$ contains exactly one $0$-quadrilateral (two $0$-quadrilaterals would imply that $(A_1,B_1)$ and $(A_3,B_3)$ are crossed more than four times).
+Observe that is this case the wedge of $t_2$ must contain exactly one $0$-quadrilateral.
 Thus, by Proposition~\ref{prop:2-in-1b}, $f$ receives at least $1/6$ units of charge from $f_4$ in Step~6.

 If $f$ also contributes $1/6$ units of charge through $e_4$ in Step~5, then by Proposition~\ref{prop:2-in-1b} it receives at least $1/6$ units of charge also from $f_1$ in Step~6.
 Therefore, $ch_6(f) \geq 0$.